DODGE CARAVAN ENGINE BELT

 BELT COMING OFF

-Some owners have had difficulty with the engine accessory drive belt popping off in heavy rain or snow, with the Chrysler 3.3/3.8 litre engine.
-The one vehicle I examined after it happened again showed noticeable but not severe uneveness of wear across the belt, whereas my vehicle does not and has never had the belt come off.
+Some owners have had difficulty with the engine accessory drive belt popping off in heavy rain or snow - even carwashes with under-body spray, with the Chrysler 3.3/3.8 litre engine.
+The one vehicle I examined after it happened again showed noticeable but not severe uneveness of wear across the belt.

 The Gates belt Technical Handbook has information on checking pulley alignment to prevent that.
 (The handbook is described in the belt catalogue.
 Gates' web site has a Timing Belt Replacement Manual with CD - replacement tips and belt p/ns, expect a U$35. price tag.
 Gates' web site also shows a laser alignment tool (p/n 91006 c/w glasses) that sits on one pulley and points at another.
 Refer to the Gates tool brochure for the laser and tensioner tools.